Education as Formation (Proficient)

 Course structure and timing:

 Education as Formation is a twelve-hour, online course.
-It gives twelve hours of NESA-accredited learning at the Proficient level.
 The course has eight modules and involves Readings, Videos and Interactive Learning Tasks – discussions and reflection exercises that are an application of the learning to your own situation.
 All materials are included in the course.

 Explicit course outcomes: